ImperialCollegeLondon/ReCoDE_IDMS/README.md

 - *run_stan_models.R*: Function to fit a stan model.
 Uses the function *draw_init_values.R*.
 At minimum, takes as in put a list of data to fit the model and a Stan model.
 Outputs a fitted stan model.

 - *draw_init_values.R*: Functions sourced within *run_stan_models.R*  which generates a different starting values for each Markov chain.
-Takes as input a seed value and the number of varaints the model is fitting to.
+Takes as input a seed value and the number of variants the model is fitting to.
 Outputs an initial value for each parameter and each chain.

 - *diagnose_stan_fit.R*: a function to run diagnostics on a Stan fit.
 Takes as input a fitted  Stan model and the parameters to check.
 Outputs the number of divergent transitions, diagnostic plots and parameter summary statistics.

-- *plot_model_fit.R*: a function to to plot the results of a fitted stan model against the data to which it was fit.
+- *plot_model_fit.R*: a function to plot the results of a fitted stan model against the data to which it was fit.
 Takes as input a fitted Stan model, the name of the variables to be plotted, and the simulated or observed data.

 - *compare_param_est.R*: a function to compare  parameter estimates between models or methods of solving ODEs, i.e., in order to check whether a Stan model is able to recover true parameter estimates from simulated data.
 Takes as input a vector of true parameter values, estimated posterior mean and 95% CrI from a Stan fit and parameter names.
 Outputs plots comparing parameter values.